datocms/structured-text/packages/html-to-structured-text/README.md

 ### Utilities

-To work with Hast and Dast trees we recommend using the [unist-utils-core](https://www.npmjs.com/package/unist-utils-core) library.
+To work with `hast` and `dast` trees we recommend using the [unist-utils-core](https://www.npmjs.com/package/unist-utils-core) library.

 ## License